Jeff-Russ/bashquicks/README.md

 ## About

 This is a collection of helpful bash aliases, scripts and fuctions.
 Keep in mind that I work mainly in/with the following:

 1. Ruby on Rails
 2. Git, Github, BitBucket
 3. Heroku
 4. Cloud9 IDE
 5. Cloud9's bash terminal
+6. **NEW!!** Amazon AWS S3

-and these scripts are geared toward that useage.
+These scripts are geared toward that useage.

+## New in  this commit

+*Useful commands for Amazon AWS S3*

+These require installation of [Amazon AWS CLI](https://aws.amazon.com/cli/)

+1. `s3swd` **- Sync Working Directory**
+    Sync files to Amazon AWS S3 bucket
+    Current directory name must match bucket name!

+        $ s3swd    # sync without specifying permissions
+        $ s3swd r  # sync, public can read
+        $ s3swd w  # sync, public can read and write
+        $ s3swd p  # sync, private: no public access

+2. `s3sad` **- Sync All Directories**
+    Same as s3swd only for all sub-directories, one by one
+    Sub-directory names must match bucket names!

+        $ s3sad    # sync all without specifying permissions
+        $ s3sad r  # sync all, public can read
+        $ s3sad w  # sync all, public can read and write
+        $ s3sad p  # sync all, private: no public access

+3. `s3pull` **- pull bucket content to working directory**
+    Requires no arguments.
+    Current directory name must match bucket name!

+        $ s3pull

+4. `s3buckets` **- list all bucket names**
+    This is just a simple alias of `aws s3api list-buckets --query 'Buckets[].Name'`

+       $ s3buckets

 ## Installation

 To install, place the file in your home directory.
 In Cloud9 you can't drop